omrezkeypie/FunInput/README.md

 # FunInput

-**FunInput** is a modular input handling system for Roblox that simplifies the process of binding gameplay actions to inputs from multiple device types—keyboard, gamepad,mobile and mouse.
+**FunInput** is a modular input handling system for Roblox that simplifies the process of binding gameplay actions to inputs from multiple device types—keyboard, gamepad, mobile and mouse.

 Features in the module:
 - **Action priority**, allowing fine-grained control over which input gets handled when multiple actions share the same key.